yuqiii-wang/KnowledgeNotes/math/ai/cv/homography.md

 Define $\bold{x}_1=(x_1,y_1,w_1)$ as an image point on the first camera view and $\bold{x}_2=(x_2,y_2,w_2)$ on the second camera view. $\bold{x}_1$ corresponds to $\bold{x}_2$, describing the same real world object point.

-Define a transfomrmation matrix $H$ that maps this projective relationship, there is (in homogeneous coordinates)
+Define a transform matrix $H$ that maps this projective relationship, there is (in homogeneous coordinates)
 $$
 \bold{x}_2=H \bold{x}_1
 $$